Reset the global financing agenda to ensure digital childhoods are safe, inclusive and empowering

 moments

 Stay tuned as we highlight major milestones, impactful collaborations, and global efforts to build a safer digital world for children.
-From groundbreaking initiatives to high-level discussions — including the upcoming High-Level Roundtable on the margins of the G20 Summit in South Africa in November 2025 — each moment marks a step forward in driving systemic change.
+From groundbreaking initiatives to high-level discussions — including the upcoming High-Level Roundtable and Plenary Dialogue on Financing Safe Digital Futures for Children in partnership with the Government of South Africa at the G20 Social Summit on 19 November 2025 in Johannesburg (South Africa)— each moment marks a step forward in driving systemic change.

 Digital futures, safe childhoods: